Fremantle Stuff > Buildings > Victoria Hall

-The building is currently the property of the Fremantle City Council which intends to offer it for sale in September 2018.
+The building is currently the property of the Fremantle City Council which intends to offer it for sale end 2018.

 Photograph of a painting by Toby Leek, courtesy of the artist.